Hasselt: Education

 Hasselt has two university colleges: University College PXL and University Colleges Leuven-Limburg (UCLL).
 These offer courses in healthcare, social work, art, commercial sciences, and teacher training, among others.

-Hasselt University, established in 1971, operates campuses in the city and in the neighbouring town of Diepenbeek and, as of 2023, has more than 7,000 students and 1,700 academic, administrative, and technical staff.
+Hasselt University, established in 1971, operates campuses in the city and in the neighbouring town of Diepenbeek and, as of 2025, has more than 8,000 students and 1,800 academic, administrative, and technical staff.
 The university houses 7 faculties, 4 research institutes, 3 research centres, and 3 doctoral schools.
-In the Times Higher Education ranking of the world's best universities under 50, Hasselt University is ranked 35th out of 605.
+In the 2023 Times Higher Education Young University Ranking, which ranks the world's best universities under 50 years old, Hasselt University was ranked 35th out of 605.